akshanshop/Raipur-Smart-Connect/replit.md

 A notification system provides updates on complaint status, community activities, and city alerts.
 While WebSockets are architecturally prepared, current implementation uses polling for updates.
 Notifications are categorized and read status is maintained.

 ## Officials Dashboard
 The Officials Dashboard provides municipal staff with tools to manage civic issues.
 It includes role-based access control, statistics overview, priority distribution, issue management (search, filter, resolve with proof, delete), and a heatmap visualization of issues.
-The UI/UX features modern animations, glass morphism, and interactive Google Maps integration with dual view modes (heatmap/markers), priority-based visualization, and marker clustering.
+The UI/UX features modern animations, glass morphism, and interactive OpenStreetMap integration via Leaflet with dual view modes (heatmap/markers), priority-based visualization, and custom marker styling.

 # External Dependencies